lumail/lumail/README.md

 of modes:

 * `maildir`-mode
-    * Allows viewing lists of mail-folders.
+    * Allows you to see a list of message-folders.
 * `index`-mode
-    * Allows viewing a list of messages, i.e. the contents of a folder.
+    * Allows you to view a list of messages.
+    * i.e. The contents of a folder.
 * `message`-mode
     * Allows you to view a single message.
-    * `attachment`-mode is a submode, and allows you to view the attachments associated with a particular message.
+    * `attachment`-mode is a submode, allowing you to view the attachments associated with a particular message.
 * `lua`-mode.
     * This mode displays output created by Lua.
     * By default it dumps configuration values, & etc.
+* `keybinding`-mode.
+    * Shows you the keybindings which are in-use.
+    * Press `H` to enter this mode, and `q` to return from it.

 Building Lumail2